Jcct100/static-content-test/README.md

 11)I created a file called mocha.opts as a setup file for mocha.

-12)Also I created a spec_helper.js file to help keep my code DRY.
+12)Also I created spec_helper.js file to help keep my code DRY.

 13)Next I run the test to see if it is working.